mgimond/Spatial_pre2021/_book/11-Point-Patterns.md

 </div>

-If the local intensity changes across all regions of the tessellated covariate as a function of the covariate, then there is evidence of a dependence between the process that generated the point pattern and the covariate.
+If the local intensity changes across the tessellated covariate, then there is evidence of a dependence between the process that generated the point pattern and the covariate.
 In our example, sub-regions 1 through 4 have surface areas of 17.08, 50.45, 26.76, 5.71 map units respectively.
 To compute these regions' point densities, we simply divide the number of points by the respective area values.

 <div class="figure">
 <img src="11-Point-Patterns_files/figure-html/f11-quad03-1.png" alt="Figure on the left displays the number of points in each elevation sub-region (sub-regions are coded as values ranging from 1 to 4).
 Figure on the right shows the density of points (number of points divided by the area of the sub-region)." width="576" />